sahasra-ranga/Olist-Platform-Analysis/README.md

   We can see that a large majority (73.9%) of customers pay by credit card, with Boleto being the runner-up at just 19%.

-  Olist can capitalize on the psychology of credit card swiping via partnerships and provide longer deadline for Boleto payments to increase sales.
+  Olist can capitalize on the psychology of credit card swiping via partnerships and provide longer deadlines for Boleto payments to increase sales.

   Additionally, Olist can ensure current payment interface and infrastructure includes new in-trend payment types like Pix. (proactive approach)